twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-12-assistance-to-ones-wife-and-children%zh.rst

 Other types of living beings do not have this chance and opportunity.
 Therefore, the right and fundamental education are very important for everyone.
 Parents are the first teachers of children and more important than school teachers.
 So it has to begin early in family life.

-Chinese sages classified education into four types.
+We may  classify education into four types from the teachings of ancient text of the Chinese sages.

-(1) Family education: On human relationship within the family, schools, societies, and states on standards of ethics, morality, virtue, etc.
+(1)  Education on family life and society: These are on human relationship within family, such as—between parents and children, husband and wife, among siblings.
+On human relationship in society,  such as—between friends, senior and subordinate, etc. All these are based on the standards of ethics, morality and virtue, etc. We can also see these kinds of teaching in the Siṅgāla Sutta—Advice to Lay People, Dīgha Nikāya (DN 31 Sigālovada Suttantaɱ, Sīgālasuttaṃ, Siṅgālasuttaṃ); and there are similarities between them.

 (2) Education on the law of kamma: This is the province of Buddhism.
 The subject on the law of kamma is profound, deep, related to all living beings and fathomless, except for a Buddha.
 It is one of the inconceivable phenomena and the province of a Buddha.
 Therefore, except a Buddha, no one can fully penetrate it.
 Even we can say that it is the perfect knowledge of a Buddha.
 If he was only giving the teaching on the law of kamma and no other teaching, still no one equals or greater than him.
 This law of kamma governs all kinds of living beings.

 Why most living beings during their wandering in the round of existence encountered many different kinds of sufferings?
 The main answer is they do not know the law of kamma and never heard about it.
 Even the majority of Buddhists, they know about it superficially, not profound and clear enough.
 Therefore, they cannot use it well enough in their daily life.
 Even though most Buddhists encounter the teaching and not receive many benefits which should be.

-(3) Worldly educations: many kinds and types of education of the world; schools, universities, professions for a living and ordinary knowledge, etc.
+(3) Worldly educations: Many kinds and types of education of the world; schools, universities, professions for a living and ordinary knowledge, etc.

 (4) Religious education: It relates to all the major religions and does not include the cults.
 With careful and wise contemplation; whatever people religions or faiths and the cultural background may be the education on law of kamma should be in the first place.
 Because it is the universal law and all living beings are under these laws.
 All beings cannot escape time and space; it is the same as with the law of kamma; all human actions; wholesome, unwholesome, and mixed are under this universal law.